dapr/docs/daprdocs/content/en/reference/api/bindings_api.md

 Code | Description
 ---- | -----------
-404  | Application does not want to bind to the binding all others  | Application wants to bind to the binding
+404  | Application does not want to bind to the binding 2xx or 405  | Application wants to bind to the binding

 #### URL Parameters